-FINANCIAL ADVISOR . . .
-Specialized Public Finance Inc. is employed as Financial Advisor to the City in connection with the issuance of the Bonds.
-The Financial Advisor's fee for services rendered with respect to the sale of the Bonds is contingent upon the issuance and delivery of the Bonds.
-Specialized Public Finance Inc., in its capacity as Financial Advisor, does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal income tax status of the Bonds, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.
+FINANCIAL ADVISOR...
+Specialized Public Finance Inc. is employed as Financial Advisor to the City in connection with the issuance of the Certificates.
+The Financial Advisor's fee for services rendered with respect to the sale of the Certificates is contingent upon the issuance and delivery of the Certificates.
+Specialized Public Finance Inc., in its capacity as Financial Advisor, does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal income tax status of the Certificates, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.

-\See "CONDITIONS OF THE SALE - POST BID MODIFICATION OF PRINCIPAL AMORTIZATION."
+^{}See "CONDITIONS OF THE SALE - POST BID MODIFICATION OF PRINCIPAL AMORTIZATION."
 Preliminary, subject to change.

 BLUE SKY LAWS . . .
-By submission of its bid, the Purchaser represents that the sale of the Bonds in states other than Texas will be made only pursuant to exemptions from registration or, where necessary, the Purchaser will register the Bonds in accordance with the securities law of the states in which the Bonds are offered or sold.
-The City agrees to cooperate with the Purchaser, at the Purchaser's written request and expense, in registering the Bonds or obtaining an exemption from registration in any state where such action is necessary, provided, however, that the City shall not be obligated to execute a general or special consent to service of process in any such jurisdiction.
+By submission of its bid, the Purchaser represents that the sale of the Certificates in states other than Texas will be made only pursuant to exemptions from registration or, where necessary, the Purchaser will register the Certificates in accordance with the securities law of the states in which the Certificates are offered or sold.
+The City agrees to cooperate with the Purchaser, at the Purchaser's written request and expense, in registering the Certificates or obtaining an exemption from registration in any state where such action is necessary, provided, however, that the City shall not be obligated to execute a general or special consent to service of process in any such jurisdiction.

-NOT AN OFFER TO SELL . . .
-This Notice of Sale and Bidding Instructions does not alone constitute an offer to sell the Bonds, but is merely notice of the sale of the Bonds.
-The offer to sell the Bonds is being made by means of the Notice of Sale and Bidding Instructions, the Official Bid Form and the Official Statement.
-Prospective purchasers are urged to carefully examine the Official Statement to determine the investment quality of the Bonds.
+NOT AN OFFER TO SELL...
+This Notice of Sale and Bidding Instructions does not alone constitute an offer to sell the Certificates, but is merely notice of the sale of the Certificates.
+The offer to sell the Certificates is being made by means of the Notice of Sale and Bidding Instructions, the Official Bid Form and the Official Statement.
+Prospective purchasers are urged to carefully examine the Official Statement to determine the investment quality of the Certificates.

-ISSUANCE OF ADDITIONAL DEBT . . .
-The City does anticipate issuing additional water and wastewater revenue secured bonds within the next twelve months.
-The City is in the process of issuing Certificates of Obligation in the approximate amount of \$37,655,000 which are secured by ad valorem taxes and a limited pledge of water and wastewater utility revenues, not to exceed \$1,000.
+ISSUANCE OF ADDITIONAL DEBT...
+The City does not anticipate issuing additional tax supported bonds within the next twelve months.
+The City is in the process of issuing a series of bonds secured by revenues derived from the operation of its water and wastewater system.

-RATING . . .
-The Bonds have been rated "AA" by S&P Global Ratings ("S&P") without regard to credit enhancement.
+RATING...
+The Certificates and the outstanding general obligation debt of the City has been rated "AA" by S&P Global Ratings ("S&P") without regard to credit enhancement.

 THE OFFICIAL STATEMENT AND COMPLIANCE WITH SEC RULE 15C2-12 . . .
 The City has prepared the accompanying Official Statement and, for the limited purpose of complying with SEC Rule 15c2-12, deems such Official Statement to be final as of its date within the meaning of such Rule for the purpose of review prior to bidding.
-To the best knowledge and belief of the City, the Official Statement contains information, including financial information or operating data, concerning every entity, enterprise, fund, account, or person that is material to an evaluation of the offering of the Bonds.
+To the best knowledge and belief of the City, the Official Statement contains information, including financial information or operating data, concerning every entity, enterprise, fund, account, or person that is material to an evaluation of the offering of the Certificates.
 Representations made and to be made by the City concerning the absence of material misstatements and omissions in the Official Statement are addressed elsewhere in this Notice of Sale and Bidding Instructions and in the Official Statement.